SheldonHH/demo_for_spring/README.md

 As per my knowledge, these are at least some of the differences:

-1. .properties stores data in sequential format, whereas .yml stores data in hierarchical format.
+1. `.properties` stores data in sequential format, whereas .yml stores data in hierarchical format.
-2 .properties supports only key-value pairs (basically string values), whereas .yml supports key-value pair, as well as map, list & scalar type values.
+2 `.properties` supports only key-value pairs (basically string values), whereas .yml supports key-value pair, as well as map, list & scalar type values.
-3 .properties is specifically used by Java, whereas .yml can be used by other languages (eg Java, Python, ROR, etc).
+3 `.properties` is specifically used by Java, whereas .yml can be used by other languages (eg Java, Python, ROR, etc).
 4 When managing multiple configuration profiles, then:
-.properties requires you to create .properties file per every profile, whereas in .yml you can create a section for each specific profile inside a single .yml file.
+   `.properties` requires you to create .properties file per every profile, whereas in `.yml` you can create a section for each specific profile inside a single `.yml` file.
-2. In Spring projects, @PropertySource annotation can only be used with .properties.
+2. In Spring projects, @PropertySource annotation can only be used with `.properties`.